Portland Victims of Crime Attorney

 Contact Our Portland Personal Injury Attorney Today

-At the Johnston Law Firm, LLC, we have extensive experience representing victims of a crime in Oregon and Southern Washington.
+At the Johnston Law Firm, P.C., we have extensive experience representing victims of a crime in Oregon and Southern Washington.
 If you or a loved one was injured in a criminal attack, please call us today at 503-919-7889 to schedule a free review of your case.
 We serve clients in Portland and throughout the surrounding communities, including in Beaverton, Bend and Lake Oswego.